felleg/felleg.gitlab.io-backup/content/posts/20220223-les-regles-du-go.md

 ---

 # English Version
 Here is a concise statement of the rules of Go, provided by James Davies ([source](https://en.wikipedia.org/wiki/Rules_of_Go#Concise_statement)).
-It is probably even more accurate than my own statement of the rules:
+It is probably even more accurate than my own statement of the rules (though less explicit):

 > 1. The board is empty at the onset of the game (unless players agree to place a handicap).
 > 1. Black makes the first move, after which White and Black alternate.